KittyGiraudel/site/_posts/2020-12-06-a11y-advent-skip-to-content.md

 title: 'A11yAdvent Day 6: Skip to Content'
 ---

-Let’s stay in the topic of navigation and talk about a feature that is too often forgotten: a link to go straight to the main content area of the site—often called “skip-to-content” or “skip-navigation” link.
+Let’s stay in the topic of navigation and talk about a feature that is too often forgotten: a link to go straight to the main content area of the site — often called “skip-to-content” or “skip-navigation” link.

 In traditional websites using hyperlinks the right way, the page is fully reloaded when following a link and the focus is restored to the top of the page.
 When navigating with the keyboard, that means having to tab through the entire header, navigation, sometimes even sidebar before getting to accesss the main content.
 This is bad.